USDA-NRCS/Wetland-Tools---ArcGIS-Pro/README.md

 - ..\NRCS_Wetland_Tools_Pro\SUPPORT\Templates (all files in this folder that supported R were removed or replaced, except for NAD_Address.xlsx and NRCS_Address.xlsx)
 - ..\NRCS_Wetland_Tools_Pro\SUPPORT\Templates\NAD_Address.xlsx

-### Tips on Updating
-Version 2.0.0 is a new version release.
-It is recommended to completely replace existing installation folders and contents, except for the NRCS_Address.xlsx file.
-State Tool Administrators should download the new version, customize it (per the guidance in the State Tool Administrator Guide), create new templates from the updated Blank templates, import the transferred NRCS_Address.xlsx table, and then provide their customized version of the tool to users in their state.

-- States that are adopting the tool for the first time at version 2.0.0 or later do not need to be concerned with any update notes related to transferring or correcting anything from version 1.x of the tools.
-Instead, the State Tool Administrator for those states can follow the instructions in the *State Tool Administrator Guide* found in the *Docs* folder, and then provide the complete set of the tools and their modified files to their state's users.

-- The NRCS Address spreadsheet's format from 1.0.4 or later has NOT changed.
-You can use your existing 1.0.4 or later NRCS Address spreadsheet if you've already customized it.
-Make a copy of your existing NRCS Address spreadsheet outside of the install folder, install the new version, and then restore your custom NRCS Address spreadsheet in the standard location within the install folder.
-For version 2.0.0, you must also open a tool template, run the *Import Office Address Tables* tool in the *F. Utilities* toolset, and then close the tool template without saving, prior to distribution in your state.

-- APRX Templates or files from any 1.x version of the tools will work in version 2.0.0 of the tools, except for the *Validate Sampling Units* and *Export Base Map* tools.
-The Base Map layout has been modified.
-Therefore, State Tool Administrators must rebuild new state templates from the updated Blank templates provided in version 2.0.0 and then provided their new templates in subsequent deployments to their users.

-### Importing the New Base Map to Existing Projects
-Due to the changes related to the Base Map, existing projects created under any 1.x version of the tools *can* be made to work by importing the new Base Map layout file (PAGX) from the *Installed_Templates* folder, per the following procedure.
-The following procedure is *only* recommended for existing work projects that were not complete at the time a user updates to the new tool.
-These steps are ONLY recommended for existing projects that were started BEFORE a user upgraded version to 2.0.0 tools and ONLY if the user now has at least version 2.0.0 of the WC Tool.

-- Open the existing template or APRX.
-- In Catalog, expand Layouts.
-- Right-click and Delete the existing Base Map Layout.
-- Go to the Insert tab.
-- Click Import Layout.
-- Click Import Layout File (at the bottom of the Import Layout screen).
-- Navigate to ..\NRCS_Wetland_Tools_Pro\Installed_Layouts
-- Select Base Map Portrait 8.5x11 (this is a PAGX file type).
-- Click OK
-- The new Base Map will be added to the project and will be open.
-- In the Contents pane of the open Base Map, right-click the "Map Frame" item and then click Properties.
-- In the Format Map Frame pane that opens, find the Map Frame section and change the Map in the drop down from Determiations1 to Determinations.
-- Close the Format Map Frame pane.
-- In the Catalog Pane, expand the Maps section.
-- Right-click and Delete Determinations1.
-Do NOT delete Determinations!
-Only delete any additional Determinations maps that are appended with a number.
-- Save the project.

--If an existing project contains a CLU CWD layer or Previous Determinations layer that contains CW+ labels, the user can remove the bad layers from the map and then run the *Reload Project Layers* tool from the *F. Utilities* toolset to reload the layers with correct labels that will show the Occurrence Year in the label.

-## **Version History:**

 ### v 1.1.0 (09/09/2022; Production Release):